Full Stack Web Engineer at Minerva in San Francisco, CA

 - We're a fast-moving startup, but we're looking to create a long-lasting company around a continuously evolving learning platform.
 We need to be able to develop our system in a way to support continuous change over time: modular design, well-factored code, sufficient automated testing, processes in place for measuring performance.
 You need to be able to help us do this.

 - We're not launching tomorrow, so we have the benefit of building on and for tomorrow's technologies.
-Forget flash, we'll be doing awesome things with HTML5 video.
+Forget flash, we'll be doing awesome things with HTML5 video and WebRTC.
 Your experience working with emerging technologies and standards will be useful on a day-to-day basis.

 - Your code can speak for itself.
 It's so well-written that it requires no explanation.
 But when we do discuss it, you can make a clear and compelling case for why you wrote it the way you did.
 If we identify a more efficient to approach the problem, you're willing to revisit the decision and learn from the experience.